 10. Difficulty assessing vendors

 Just as in the case of hiring data scientists, when you’re lacking the technical know-how, you can be easily fooled.
-AI for business is an emerging field and it’s especially vulnerable as a large number of companies exaggerate their experience and in reality, they may not know how to use AI to solve actual business problems.
+AI for business is an emerging field, and it’s especially vulnerable as a large number of companies exaggerate their experience, and in reality, they may not know how to use AI to solve actual business problems.
 One idea here is to use websites such as Clutch to identify leaders in AI development.
 It’s also good to see what the companies you’re considering have in their portfolio.
 Another approach would be to make a small step first, such as a workshop with the vendor that you see as promising.
-This way, you’ll see whether they understand your business, have the right skills, and know-how to address your pains.
+This way, you’ll see whether they understand your business and have the right skills and know-how to address your pains.

 Integrating AI into your existing systems is a process that is more complicated than adding a plugin to your browser.
 The interface and elements to address your business needs have to be set up.
 Some rules are hard-coded.
-We need to consider data infrastructure needs, data storage, labeling, feeding the data into the system.
-Then, there’s model training and testing the effectiveness of the developed AI, creating a feedback loop to continuously improve models based on people’s actions, and data sampling to reduce the amount of data stored and run models more quickly while still producing accurate outcomes.
+We need to consider data infrastructure needs, data storage, labeling, and feeding the data into the system.
+Then, there’s model training and testing the effectiveness of the developed AI, creating a feedback loop to improve AI models based on people’s actions continuously, and training data sampling to reduce the amount of data stored and run models more quickly while still producing accurate outcomes.
 How do you know that it’s working?
 How do you know that it’s worth your money?

 In order to overcome possible integration challenges, you will have to join efforts with your vendor to make sure that everyone has a clear understanding of the process.
-It will also require the vendor to have broader expertise, not limited to building models.
-When AI implementation is done in a strategic manner and carried out step by step, the risk of failure is mitigated.
+It will also require the vendor to have broader expertise, not limited to building AI models.
+When you’re adopting AI in a strategic manner and carrying out step by step, the risk of failure is mitigated.
 And after you’ve successfully integrated AI into your system, you still have to train people to use the model.
 How do they receive outcomes produced by the model?
 How do they interpret the results?
-Your vendor should advise you on everyday use of your model and suggest how to further develop AI if it’s applicable.
+Your vendor should advise you on the everyday use of your model and suggest how to develop AI further if it’s applicable.

-There’s also the issue of sensitive data that is not obviously sensitive.
-And while it may not pose legal issues, it’s still a problem that could hurt your company.
-In general, any information whose leakage threatens the position of your company, or its image, should be considered sensitive.
-Imagine a situation when the data about your employees’ trainings and courses leaks out of your system.
+There’s also the issue of data security.
+In general, any information whose leakage threatens the position of your company or its image should be considered sensitive.
+Imagine a situation when the data about your employees’ training and courses leaks out of your system.
 That doesn’t seem threatening, does it?
 But if there are some unusual positions on the list, let’s say there was training on dealing with workplace bullying, such information can be misinterpreted and spread to damage your business.

 Read also: Starting with AI